13 top things to see in London in less than 2 hours (self-guided London walking tour with a map)

 2. London Eye

-32 capsules, rising to a height of 135m and delivering one of the best (paid) viewing platforms in London - the London Eye.
+32 capsules, rising to a height of 135m and delivering one of the best (paid) viewing platforms in London - the London Eye (you can purchase tickets for London Eye here)

 Most days of the year, the London Eye is beautifully illuminated at night.